You Still Need to Know How to Change a Tire

 Get To Work – You need to chock the wheel opposite diagonally of the tire being changed and then get out your owner’s manual to make sure you perform the tire change according to the manual.
 It’s important to do this because not every tire and not every vehicle is the same, which means you might not be familiar with the exact way your wheel is set up and need to know how to change the tire properly.
 Once you can see the lug nuts, one of the key steps is to loosen them, not remove them before you lift the vehicle in the air.

 Set the Jack – You can’t life your vehicle from just any part of the car, you need to locate the pinch flange and set the jack in that location.
 Most vehicles have a pinch flange that fits the jack that’s part of the equipment you have.
 Position the jack properly and turn the handle so it can engage with the vehicle.
 Once you have the vehicle in the air and the tire is off the ground, even just by a bit, finish removing the lug nuts and carefully place them in the hubcap for easy use.

 Spare Time – After removing the wheel get the spare out and put it on the hub.
 Tighten the lug nuts, usually an alternating method is recommended but you need to consult your owner’s manual to be sure.
 After tightening them while in the air, lower the jack and the vehicle and then tighten the lug nuts once again.
-If you have a spare that came with your vehicle you will need to head to a tire shop and have a new tire put on the wheel of the one that went flat right away, if you have a full size spare, you might be good for a little while, but you still need to replace it soon so that you have a spare in case of another flat.
+If you have a spare that came with your vehicle you will need to head to a tire shop and have a new tire put on the wheel of the one that went flat right away so you don’t damage it and have to get a whole New Set of Wheels.
+If you have a full size spare, you might be good for a little while, but you still need to replace it soon so that you have a spare in case of another flat.